• Skip to main content

 Most bottles or milk bags recommend that you don’t store more than 4-6 ounces of human milk in them.
 As you get the hang of things you will figure out what works best for you.

 You may put whatever you pump at one sitting into one bag or split it up into two containers.
-If you thaw milk and your baby doesn’t drink all of if you can give it to them later just be sure to use it again within 24 hours.
+If you thaw milk and your baby doesn’t drink all of it you can give it to them later just be sure to use it again within 24 hours.

 How to start a stockpile of breastmilk

 This might be different for everyone.
-Some of the best tips for getting frozen milk stash is to start freezing any extra milk that you don’t think your baby will need right away.
+Some of the best tips for getting a frozen milk stash is to start freezing any extra milk that you don’t think your baby will need right away.

 If you are nursing your baby from the breast you can pump afterward and put that milk into the freezer.
 If you are trying to up your breast milk supply you can do power pumping which can also yield extra milk that you can then freeze.